bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 I chose to target my site at the standard GitHub Pages version of Jekyll, not the newest 4.x branch.
 Why?
 To keep things simple and avoid the extra complexity of maintaining my own GitHub action for building the site.
 As we learned in [instalment 177](/pbs177), out-of-the-box GitHub Pages uses Jekyll 3.x, so if you want to use anything else, you need to teach GitHub how to build your site.

-Since the podcasts and this series are all completely listener supported, I chosen to make the GitHub repository powering the site public.
+Since the podcasts and this series are all completely listener-supported, I have chosen to make the GitHub repository powering the site public.
 This means you can all see the code and the various configuration files powering the site at [github.com/bartificer/www.lets-talk.ie](https://github.com/bartificer/www.lets-talk.ie).

-For deploying a local version of the site for testing and debugging I chose to use Docker (as so expertly explained by Helma in [TidBit 17](./tidbit17), rather than the more complex and traditional local install described in instalment TO DO.
+For deploying a local version of the site for testing and debugging, I chose to use Docker (as so expertly explained by Helma in [TidBit 17](./tidbit17), rather than the more complex and traditional local install described in instalment TO DO.
 In fact, I used Helma's bells-and-whistles Jekyll example from tidbit for the site.
 You can see my Docker configuration files in the base of the site's GitHub repo.

 I chose to build the theme using [Bootstrap 5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) as my base, and in preparation for this project.
 I also commissioned the excellent app development and design firm [IconFactory](https://iconfactory.com) to develop updated logos for the podcasts and a corporate style guide for Bartificer Crestions in general.
-This style guide is not a CSS style sheet, but a descriptive document that be be applied to any and all content I produce. it includes a full colour palette, and detailed typographic definitions for headings, subheadings, body text, etc..
+This style guide is not a CSS style sheet, but a descriptive document that can be applied to any and all content I produce.
+It includes a full colour palette and detailed typographic definitions for headings, subheadings, body text, etc..

 For me, graphic design and typography are like wine — I know what's bad, I know what's good, I know what I like, but I have no idea how to make my own!
 So, rather than spending weeks struggling to develop a style I'd never quite be happy with, I chose to pay skilled craftspeople whose work I like to do it for me 🙂